 The tragedy of the commons occurs when individuals act in their own interest, expecting others to also do the same.
 When there is a resource available, each party expects the other to fully exploit that resource.
 So in their own self-interest and with the expectation that others will exploit the resource, all parties extract the full potential of the resource.

-The reason why these resources get exploited is a combination of three factors – scarcity, rivalry, and non-excludability.
+The reason why people exploit these resources is a combination of three factors – scarcity, rivalry, and non-excludability.
 These are also known as ‘common goods’.
-They are rivalrous in the fact that the more one consumes, the less there is for others.
+They are rivalrous in the fact that as people consume more, the less there is for others.
 Examples include fish stock, timber, coal, and other natural resources.
-However, they are also non-excludable, which means everyone in society has access to those resources.
+Yet they are also non-excludable, which means everyone in society has access to those resources.

 Goods that are both rivalrous and are non-excludable, are prone to creating the tragedy of the commons.
 This is because they are limited in quantity, so each consumer maximises their consumption before others deplete the resource – thereby creating a tragedy.
-At the same time, because they are non-excludable, everyone in society has access – thereby creating a hightened sense of urgency to extrapolate as much from the resource before anyone else.
+At the same time, because they are non-excludable, everyone in society has access, thereby creating a heightened sense of urgency to extrapolate as much from the resource before anyone else.